reik2k/kafka-definitive-guide/chapters/04-kafka-consumers.md

 This property lets you specify the maximum bytes that Kafka will return whenever the consumer polls a broker (50 MB by default).
 It is used to limit the size of memory that the consumer will use to store data that was returned from the server, irrespective of how many partitions or messages were returned.
 Note that records are sent to the client in batches, and if the first record-batch that the broker has to send exceeds this size, the batch will be sent and the limit will be ignored.
 This guarantees that the consumer can continue making progress.
 It’s worth noting that there is a matching broker configuration that allows the Kafka administrator to limit the maximum fetch size as well.
 The broker configuration can be useful because requests for large amounts of data can result in large reads from disk and long sends over the network, which can cause contention and increase load on the broker.

 ``max.poll.records``
-This property controls the maximum number of records that a single call to poll() will return.
+This property controls the maximum number of records that a single call to ``poll()`` will return.
 Use this to control the amount of data (but not the size of data) your application will need to process in one iteration of the poll loop.

 ``max.partition.fetch.bytes``
 This property controls the maximum number of bytes the server will return per partition (1 MB by default).
-When KafkaConsumer.poll() returns ConsumerRecords, the record object will use at most max.partition.fetch.bytes per partition assigned to the consumer.
+When KafkaConsumer.``poll()`` returns ConsumerRecords, the record object will use at most max.partition.fetch.bytes per partition assigned to the consumer.
 Note that controlling memory usage using this configuration can be quite complex, as you have no control over how many partitions will be included in the broker response.
 Therefore, we highly recommend using fetch.max.bytes instead, unless you have special reasons to try and process similar amounts of data from each partition.

 ``session.timeout.ms and heartbeat.interval.ms``
 The amount of time a consumer can be out of contact with the brokers while still considered alive defaults to 10 seconds.
 If more than session.timeout.ms passes without the consumer sending a heartbeat to the group coordinator, it is considered dead and the group coordinator will trigger a rebalance of the consumer group to allocate partitions from the dead consumer to the other consumers in the group.
 This property is closely related to heartbeat.interval.ms, which controls how frequently the Kafka consumer will send a heartbeat to the group coordinator, whereas ses⁠sion.timeout.ms controls how long a consumer can go without sending a heartbeat.
 Therefore, those two properties are typically modified together—heartbeat.​interval.ms must be lower than session.timeout.ms and is usually set to one-third of the timeout value.
-So if session.timeout.ms is 3 seconds, heartbeat.​inter⁠val.ms should be 1 second.
+So if session.timeout.ms is 3 seconds, ``heartbeat.​inter⁠val.ms`` should be 1 second.
 Setting session.timeout.ms lower than the default will allow consumer groups to detect and recover from failure sooner but may also cause unwanted rebalances.
 Setting session.timeout.ms higher will reduce the chance of accidental rebalance but also means it will take longer to detect a real failure.

 ``max.poll.interval.ms``
 This property lets you set the length of time during which the consumer can go without polling before it is considered dead.
 As mentioned earlier, heartbeats and session timeouts are the main mechanism by which Kafka detects dead consumers and takes their partitions away.
 However, we also mentioned that heartbeats are sent by a background thread.
 There is a possibility that the main thread consuming from Kafka is deadlocked, but the background thread is still sending heartbeats.
 This means that records from partitions owned by this consumer are not being processed.
 The easiest way to know whether the consumer is still processing records is to check whether it is asking for more records.
 However, the intervals between requests for more records are difficult to predict and depend on the amount of available data, the type of processing done by the consumer, and sometimes on the latency of additional services.
-In applications that need to do time-consuming processing on each record that is returned, max.poll.records is used to limit the amount of data returned and therefore limit the duration before the application is available to poll() again.
-Even with max.poll.records defined, the interval between calls to poll() is difficult to predict, and max.poll.interval.ms is used as a fail-safe or backstop.
+In applications that need to do time-consuming processing on each record that is returned, max.poll.records is used to limit the amount of data returned and therefore limit the duration before the application is available to ``poll()`` again.
+Even with max.poll.records defined, the interval between calls to ``poll()`` is difficult to predict, and max.poll.interval.ms is used as a fail-safe or backstop.
 It has to be an interval large enough that it will very rarely be reached by a healthy consumer but low enough to avoid significant impact from a hanging consumer.
 The default value is 5 minutes.
 When the timeout is hit, the background thread will send a “leave group” request to let the broker know that the consumer is dead and the group must rebalance, and then stop sending heartbeats.

 ``default.api.timeout.ms``
 This is the timeout that will apply to (almost) all API calls made by the consumer when you don’t specify an explicit timeout while calling the API.
 The default is 1 minute, and since it is higher than the request timeout default, it will include a retry when needed.
-The notable exception to APIs that use this default is the poll() method that always requires an explicit timeout.
+The notable exception to APIs that use this default is the ``poll()`` method that always requires an explicit timeout.

 ``request.timeout.ms``
 This is the maximum amount of time the consumer will wait for a response from the broker.
 If the broker does not respond within this time, the client will assume the broker will not respond at all, close the connection, and attempt to reconnect.
 This configuration defaults to 30 seconds, and it is recommended not to lower it.
 It is important to leave the broker with enough time to process the request before giving up—there is little to gain by resending requests to an already overloaded broker, and the act of disconnecting and reconnecting adds even more overhead.